abgarberpaul/D3-Challenge/README.md

 ## Comparison between `OBESITY vs. INCOME`.

-`app.js`: scatter plot that represents each state with circle elements graphic in the
+`app.js`: scatter plot that represents each state with circle elements graphic.
 * Using D3 techniques

 * PullS data from `data.csv` by using the `d3.csv` function.